david-why/bitmap/README.md

 2. Run ./gradlew vscode for Visual Studio Code files, idea for IDEA files, and eclipse for Eclipse files.
 (Again, .\gradlew.bat for windows!)
 3. Use your IDE to open the folder.
 4. Starting coding / playing! :grinning:
+## How to build
+1. Run ./gradlew build (or .\gradlew on Windows).
+2. There should be many JAR files in build/libs now.
+3. Find the one called [MC1.14.4]Bitmap-Simulator-[version].jar and copy it to your .minecraft/mods folder.
+4. Done!